mixpanel/docs/pages/docs/migration/amplitude.md

     }'
 ```

-Mixpanel’s `/track` API endpoint is `https://api.mixpanel.com/import` (documented [here](https://developer.mixpanel.com/reference/import-events)).
+Mixpanel's `/track` API endpoint is `https://api.mixpanel.com/import` (documented [here](https://developer.mixpanel.com/reference/import-events)).
 A sample request from your server for this API would look like:

 ```bash
 curl --request POST \